ProboCI/probo-docs/docs/build-configuration/environment-configuration.md

 {% endhighlight %}

 ## Modify PHP Environment Options in a Build
 Probo builds have their own isolated `php.ini` files.
-The isolated `php.ini` file can be modified to set specific PHP options for your build using the `phpIniOptions` option.
-Like other environment options available to any Probo builds, the `phpIniOptions` option can also be paired with [Probo Plugins](https://docs.probo.ci/plugins/) to set specific PHP settings within the plugin's steps.
+Specific PHP options for your build can be modified using the `phpIniOptions` configuration option in  your `.probo.yaml` file.
+The `phpIniOptions` configuration option must be paired with a LAMPApp compatible [Probo Plugin](https://docs.probo.ci/plugins/) to set specific PHP settings within the plugin's steps.
+See below for an example YAML config that sets custom `upload_max_filesize`, `post_max_size`, and `memory_limit` PHP settings values for the custom Probo `php.ini` file.

 {% highlight yaml %}
+steps:
+  - name: LAMPApp site configuration example.
+    plugin: LAMPApp
+    databaseName: example
+    databaseUser: example
     phpIniOptions:
       upload_max_filesize: 25M
       post_max_size: 25M
       memory_limit: 256M
 {% endhighlight %}